The place where I walk by the ocean, is locally called

 and sits between two of the main residential sections of the town (the east

 and west sections) - on the ocean side of Highway 1.
-Back then, it
+(I later learned that wasn't the reason - it was because

 to climb over and get through - so the effect was that the signs protected